corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/network-bootstrapper.md

 ### Whitelisting contracts

-Any CorDapps provided when bootstrapping a network will be scanned for contracts which will be used to create the *Zone whitelist* (see [API: Contract Constraints](api-contract-constraints.md)) for the network.
+Any CorDapps provided when bootstrapping a network will be scanned for contracts which will be used to create the *Zone whitelist* (see api-contract-constraints) for the network.

 {{< note >}}
 If you only wish to whitelist the CorDapps but not copy them to each node then run with the `--copy-cordapps=No` option.

 {{< /note >}}
 The CorDapp JARs will be hashed and scanned for `Contract` classes.
-These contract class implementations will become part of the whitelisted contracts in the network parameters (see `NetworkParameters.whitelistedContractImplementations` [The network map](network-map.md)).
+These contract class implementations will become part of the whitelisted contracts in the network parameters (see `NetworkParameters.whitelistedContractImplementations` network-map).

 By default the Bootstrapper will whitelist all the contracts found in the unsigned CorDapp JARs (a JAR file not signed by jarSigner tool).
 Whitelisted contracts are checked by *Zone constraints*, while contract classes from signed JARs will be checked by *Signature constraints*.
 To prevent certain contracts from unsigned JARs from being whitelisted, add their fully qualified class name in the `exclude_whitelist.txt`.
 These will instead use the more restrictive `HashAttachmentConstraint`.
 To add certain contracts from signed JARs to whitelist, add their fully qualified class name in the `include_whitelist.txt`.
-Refer to [API: Contract Constraints](api-contract-constraints.md) to understand the implication of different constraint types before adding `exclude_whitelist.txt` or `include_whitelist.txt` files.
+Refer to api-contract-constraints to understand the implication of different constraint types before adding `exclude_whitelist.txt` or `include_whitelist.txt` files.

 For example: